 - See the priest for a baptism application form and once this is returned he will make appropriate arrangements for preparation in readiness for the celebration.

 - Choose the child’s name(s).
 At least one of the names must be a “Christian” name, i.e. the name of a saint.

 - Choose godparents – normally one or two.
 At least one godparent must be a practising Catholic who has been Confirmed and is aged 16 or over.

 (Please note: If you live in another parish but wish to have your child baptised at St Mary’s for good reasons, then permission must be sought from the Parish Priest of where you live.)

 At St Mary’s, Baptisms usually take place on Sundays.
 During the preparation in readiness for the celebration, the priest will explain the various rites of the Baptism.
 You will need to bring a white shawl.
 The church will provide the baptismal candle, a sign of the resurrection of Jesus.
 Your family and friends, whether Catholic or not, are of course very welcome to attend the baptism.

 There is no charge for Baptism in the Catholic Church.
 However, if you can afford to, it is customary to make an offering to the Church.
-This can be given in an envelope to the priest on the day of the Baptism.
+This can be given in an envelope to the priest or Deacon on the day of the Baptism.